alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 ### In the Beginning

-For the record, I when I first started, I sucked as a software engineer candidate.
+For the record, when I first started, I sucked as a software engineer candidate.
 Not because I sucked as a developer, but because I lacked the skills to perform adequately in interviews.
 It wasn't all terribad, I did successfully interview for an internship position, that did require some minimal white-board coding.

 However I must have gotten lucky on the whiteboard, because the next time I was presented with that opportunity I failed miserably.
 I was interviewing for a full-time position at Expedia.
-The interviewer and I had a really great report, but then it came to the technical question.
+The interviewer and I had a really great rapport, but then it came to the technical question.

 > How do you reverse a linked-list?

 I did pretty much the worst things you can do as a candidate.
 I sat there quietly, with a puzzled look on my face, for what seemed like an eternity, after which I said "Uh, I don't know."

-The interviewer had this look on his face, like "OH MY GOD THIS GUY IS A MORAN."
+The interviewer had this look on his face, like "DUMBASS."
 He tried to be courteous but I could tell he was pissed that I wasted his time.

-For my interview at Boeing, I again had a really good report with my interviewer, and was invited for an on-site interview.
-Boeing is actually highly selective of college-hire engineers, however I did not go through a single coding interview while I was there.
+Next, for my interview at Boeing, I again had a really good rapport with my interviewer, and was invited for an on-site interview.
+Boeing is actually highly selective of college-hire engineers, though I actually did not go through a single coding interview while I was there.
 That was pretty much an anomaly in my career as an developer candidate.
-Lucky for me, I was surrounded by some of the smartest engineers in the company, and I was able to learn quite a bit.
+I count myself pretty lucky for my Boeing gig, because I was exposed to a lot of different technologies, thrown into the deep end and surrounded by some very seriously talented engineers, making it an excellent learning experience.

 ### The Middle Years

 When I had decided to move back to WA, I had to restart the interviewing process.
 Again I found myself interviewing with Expedia.
-I had a phone screen, again great report with the candidate, and this time able to answer the question:
+I had a phone screen, again great rapport with the interviewer, and this time able to answer the question:

 > How do you implement a queue with a stack?

 I nailed it, and was invited for an in person interview.
 I only goofed during one part of the interview, which involved traversing an array and removing elements from it.
 I was able to solve the problem, but when the interviewer through in the "curve-ball", I struggled to resolve it.
+Still, I felt that I had talked intelligently enough about my process that I got a "Hire" vote from the guy.

 In a random chance, I was also interviewed by the same guy who interviewed me on campus a few years back.
 He gave me the same question, and I smiled and told him "You actually interviewed me on campus, and asked me this same question, and I did terrible at it, and you got upset because I wasted your time."
 He kind of smiled, then asked me to solve it again, because apparently he didn't believe me.
 I nailed the question in 30 seconds, then he gave me a much much harder one, and I was able to solve that as well.
 He said he was impressed that I was able to solve it, and thanked me for being honest.

-Ultimately I was rejected, however I feel that it wasn't because of my coding skills, but because I said unintentionally said something kind of creepy to the lady who conducted my lunch interview.
+Sadly, in the end I was rejected.
+I felt that I had done well enough: solved technical problems, great rapport with most of the interviewers, and generally showed my potential as an up and coming engineer powerhouse.
+I said most of the interviewers, because I said unintentionally said something hella creepy to the lady who conducted my lunch interview.

 For my interview at Clearsight Systems, I was given a series of tasks: a written questionnaire, design a parking garage, debug this program, and finally some white board coding.
 I did well enough on all them to land the job.
 For the white board coding portion, it felt pretty good when both the interviewers expressed that they felt more than satisfied that I knew what I was talking about.
 Bam.
 Got the job.

 When Clearsight started to go under, I interviewed for a position at BioPassword.
-There I had a mix of success.
+There, I had a mix of success.
 I remember vividly I was unable to code up an algorithm for Boggle, but I think that because I had come in with a recommendation, I was able to get the job.
+I knew I had done well enough because I was asked to interview with the CEO of the company.
+Usually when you talk to the CEO, it's a great sign that the company is interested in you.

 ### Hitting my Stride

-Since then, I've gotten to be pretty good at interviewing.
+These days, I've gotten to be pretty good at interviewing.
 I know I still struggle with completely nailing all white board questions, so I have to really prep for each interview, but I can count on one hand the number of times I've done either a phone screen, or a full-loop in which I was not able to move forward.

 For my last stint as an employee, I had in my hand 7 job offers, having nailed each interview I did.
-Some had contacted the evening of the interview, to offer me a job.
-I've yet to test myself in what I believe is the pinnacle of tough interviews: Google.
-I'm very confident I would be very successful as an engineer at Google, but I somehow lack the confidence that I would succeed in an interview.
+Some had contacted me the evening of the interview, to offer me a job.
+I've yet to test myself in what I believe is the pinnacle of tough interviews: Google, but I would say that though I'm very confident I would be very successful as an engineer at Google, I really feel like I wouldn't succeed passing the interview.

 ## Part II: On the Other Side

+So you want to come work with us.
+How do you make that happen?

 ### Step 1: The Resume